dasrecht/dispatch-extras/README.md

 ## Requirement
 Dispatch-Extras require at least **PHP 5.4** to work.

+In order to have caching and encryption working properly there need to be following modules loaded:

+  - apc.so
+  - apcu.so
+  - mcrypt.so

 ## Installation
 To install using `composer`, have the following lines in your `composer.json` file.